rotkonetworks/rotko.net/docs/src/bkk03.md

 memories, a feature that provides increased data integrity and system reliability - essential elements in server environments.

-Its dual 10G LAN functionality makes it an excellent choice for environments with high network traffic.
-This not only ensures swift and efficient data transfer but also minimizes latency, providing a smooth, unbroken service for end users.

 The motherboard comes with full PCIe 5.0 support, which is crucial for tackling demanding tasks and ensuring optimal performance.
 It features an M.2 slot, a x16 slot, and a x4 slot, which provides the flexibility to cater to various